 In 1959, the famous stripper, Ann Corio, put together a show based on her recollections.
 This Was Burlesque, a fumigated version of the raunchy strip shows of the past, played a large theater on lower Second Avenue for over 1,500 performances.
 Corio attempted to convince Public Works czar and impresario Robert Moses to present her at the 1964-65 World’s Fair.

 “You know, we’re really quite mild compared to what children are exposed to on television—topless bathing suits and all.
 It’s comedy, pretty girls, bubble gum, stepping on toes, the kind of stuff you can leave your brains home for.
-We do nothing you wouldn’t write home about to your aunt in East Cupcake, Ohio.”
+We do nothing you wouldn’t write home about to your aunt in East Cupcake, Ohio,” Corio claimed.
 Moses was unconvinced.

 Neither was Tom Dillon when, in the 1970’s, she tried to rope him into playing straight man for her show.
 The shrewd burlesque queen knew that Dillon’s wholesome persona was the antidote to the overripe material in her show, so she telephoned his wife: “I am sick of trying to talk to Tommy into this,” she complained to Alice, “so you tell him.
 I think he has this idea that this is a dirty show that I do.
 But especially the one I’m going out with now; you could bring kids to.”
 Dillon went into the show.

-“The eight weeks turned into thirty-sis weeks,” he said.
-“We ended up in the Henry Hudson Theater on West 57th Street.
+“The eight weeks turned into 36 weeks,” he said.
+“We ended up in the Henry Hudson Theatre on West 57th Street.
 It was a great experience.”
-The Robert Moses’ World Fair folded at the end of summer 1965; This Was Burlesque ran for another twenty-six years.
+The Robert Moses World’s Fair entertainment spectacles folded early; This Was Burlesque ran for another twenty-six years.

-During his burlesque career, Dillon was asked to sing the national anthem at a big event at the American Hotel on Seventh Avenue (later the Sheraton New York).
-With him on the dais were Harry Hirschfeld, and the Monsignor O’Brien, who inquired, “What show are you in?”
+During his burlesque career, Dillon was asked to sing the National Anthem at a big event at the American Hotel on Seventh Avenue (later the Sheraton New York).
+With him on the dais were Harry Hershfield and Monsignor O’Brien, who inquired, “What show are you in?”
 Dillon replied, “I don’t want to tell you.
 I’m afraid you’ll excommunicate me.”
-The devilish Harry Hirschfeld leaned over and whispered to the priest, “He’s with the Corio show.”
+The devilish Hershfield leaned over and whispered to the priest, “He’s with the Corio show.”
 The Monsignor lit up and said, “Can you get me a couple of tickets?”…”You’re my kind of guy,” replied Tom.
 “Come and have lunch with me tomorrow at The Lambs.”
 O’Brien became a much-loved Lamb.

 In 1960 Tom Dillon was given a LambBaste, a sure sign of affection.
 Admission was $5.00.
-Harry Hirschfeld “atom-bombed” the clubhouse with his opening line, “Sure, I’ll pay tribute to a Gentile—but $5 worth?!”
+Hershfield “atom-bombed” the clubhouse with his opening line, “Sure, I’ll pay tribute to a Gentile—but $5 worth?!”

 Tom Dillon was an enormously popular and caring Shepherd who would personally deliver rent checks from the Club’s charitable Foundation to indigent Lambs and saw to it that they had groceries on the table, even if it meant doing the shopping himself.
 Nowhere in the records of the Club is there mention of this quiet, selfless service.